Stacked Intelligent Metasurface-Aided Wave-Domain Signal Processing: From Communications to Sensing and Computing: SIM for Wireless Communications

 To further illustrate the benefits of SIM-based MIMO systems, Table \ref{tab_2} compares the number of RF chains required and the computational complexity involved in implementing beamforming in these communication systems versus their conventional counterparts.
 As shown in Table \ref{tab_2}, the utilization of SIM not only facilitates efficient beamforming in the wave domain but also significantly reduces both the hardware costs and computation demands.
-Moreover, recent research has also explored the integration of SIM with other emerging wireless technologies, such as DRL~\cite{arXiv_2024_Hao_Multiuser, arXiv_2024_Xiaolei_Joint, arXiv_2024_Mohammadzadeh_Meta, ICC_2024_Liu_DRL, ATC_2025_Hoang_Secure, TVT_2025_Yang_Low}, reconfigurable intelligent surfaces (RIS)~\cite{arXiv_2024_Zarini_On, arXiv_2024_Zarini_Interplay, arXiv_2024_Anastasios_Performance}, rate splitting multiple access (RSMA)~\cite{CL_2025_Liu_Sum, JSAC_2025_Sun_Dual}, and unmanned aerial vehicles (UAV)~\cite{arXiv_2024_On_Zarini, TNSE_2026_Xiong_Digital}.
-Other sophisticated applications include physical layer security (PLS)~\cite{APWCS_2024_Niu_Enhancing, TIFS_2024_Niu_On}, non-orthogonal multiple access (NOMA)~\cite{TAES_2025_Yu_Energy}, and simultaneous wireless information and power transfer (SWIPT)~\cite{arXiv_2024_Amiri_Stacked}, by taking advantage of the capability of SIM to efficiently process signals in the wave domain.
-To provide a comprehensive understanding of these recent advances from a mathematical perspective, Table \ref{tab_3} summarizes typical optimization problem formulations, including the popular optimization objectives, key optimization variables, constraints, as well as common solvers.
-Additionally, the relevant mathematical symbols and their definitions are listed in Table \ref{tab_4}.
+Furthermore, recent literature has extensively explored the integration of SIMs with other vanguard wireless technologies, such as DRL~\cite{arXiv_2024_Hao_Multiuser, arXiv_2024_Xiaolei_Joint, arXiv_2024_Mohammadzadeh_Meta, ICC_2024_Liu_DRL, ATC_2025_Hoang_Secure, TVT_2025_Yang_Low}, reconfigurable intelligent surfaces (RIS)~\cite{arXiv_2024_Zarini_On, arXiv_2024_Zarini_Interplay, arXiv_2024_Anastasios_Performance}, rate splitting multiple access (RSMA)~\cite{CL_2025_Liu_Sum, JSAC_2025_Sun_Dual}, and UAV~\cite{arXiv_2024_On_Zarini, TNSE_2026_Xiong_Digital}.
+Other sophisticated applications include PLS~\cite{APWCS_2024_Niu_Enhancing, TIFS_2024_Niu_On}, non-orthogonal multiple access (NOMA)~\cite{TAES_2025_Yu_Energy}, and simultaneous wireless information and power transfer (SWIPT)~\cite{arXiv_2024_Amiri_Stacked}, to fully exploit their wave-domain signal processing capabilities.